 Environmental Protection Agency (EPA).

-EPA is proposing to approve a revision to the California State Implementation Plan (SIP) for ozone.
-The revision concerns the control of oxides of nitrogen (NOX) for the Kern County Air Pollution Control District (KCAPCD).
-The revision concerns KCAPCD Rule 425.1 for the control of oxides of nitrogen (NOX) emissions from hot mix asphalt paving plants.
-The intended effect of proposing approval of this rule is to regulate emissions of (NOX) in accordance with the requirements of the Clean Air Act, as amended in 1990 (CAA or the Act).
-EPA's final action on this proposed rule will incorporate this rule into the Federally approved SIP.
-EPA has evaluated this rule and is proposing to approve it under provisions of the CAA regarding EPA actions on SIP submittals, SIPs for national primary and secondary ambient air quality standards (NAAQS), and plan requirements for nonattainment areas.
+EPA is taking direct final action on revisions to the California State Implementation Plan.
+The revisions concern rules from the Kern County Air Pollution Control District (KCAPCD), San Diego County Air Pollution Control District (SDCAPCD), San Joaquin Valley Unified Air Pollution Control District (SJVUAPCD), and South Coast Air Quality Management District (SCAQMD).
+This approval action will incorporate these revisions into the federally approved SIP.
+The intended effect of approving these revisions is to regulate emissions of volatile organic compounds (VOCs) in accordance with the requirements of the Clean Air Act, as amended in 1990 (CAA or the Act).
+Thus, EPA is finalizing the approval of these revisions into the California SIP under provisions of the CAA regarding EPA action on SIP submittals, SIPs for national primary and secondary ambient air quality standards and plan requirements for nonattainment areas.

-Copies of the rule and EPA's evaluation report of the rule is available for public inspection at EPA's Region IX office during normal business hours.
-Copies of the submitted rule are also available for inspection at the following locations:
+Comments must be submitted to Andrew Steckel at Region IX office listed below.
+Copies of the rule, along with EPA's evaluation report for each rule are available for public inspection at EPA's Region IX office during normal business hours.
+Copies of the submitted rule revisions are also available for inspection at the following locations:

 FOR FURTHER INFORMATION CONTACT:

-In determining the approvability of a NOX rule, EPA must evaluate the rule for consistency with the requirements of the CAA and EPA regulations, as found in section 110 and Part D of the CAA and 40 CFR Part 51 (Requirements for Preparation, Adoption, and Submittal of Implementation Plans).
-Among those provisions is the requirement that a NOX rule must, at a minimum, provide for the implementation of RACT for stationary sources of NOX emissions.
-The EPA interpretation of these requirements, which forms the basis for today's action, appears in the NOX Supplement (57 FR 55620) and various other EPA policy guidance documents.
+In determining the approvability of a VOC rule, EPA must evaluate the rule for consistency with the requirements of the CAA and EPA regulations, as found in section 110 and part D of the CAA and 40 CFR part 51 (Requirements for Preparation, Adoption, and Submittal of Implementation Plans).
+The EPA interpretation of these requirements, which forms the basis for today's action, appears in the various EPA policy guidance documents.
+Start Printed Page 5263

-EPA has evaluated the submitted rule and has determined that it is consistent with the CAA, EPA regulations and EPA policy.
-Therefore, Kern County Air Pollution Control District Rule 425.1 is being proposed for approval under section 110(k)(3) of the CAA is meeting the requirements of section 110(a), section 182(b)(2), section 182(f) and the NOX Supplement to the General Preamble.
+EPA has evaluated the submitted rules and has determined that they are consistent with the CAA, EPA regulations, and EPA policy.
+Therefore, KCAPCD Rule 102, Definitions, SDCAPCD Rule 2, Definitions and recision of Rule 3, Standard Conditions, SJVUAPCD Rule 1020, Definitions, and SCAQMD Rule 102, Definition of Terms, are being approved under section 110(k)(3) of the CAA as meeting the requirements of section 110(a) and part D.

 IV.
 Administrative Requirements